mangal-interactions/mangal-api-v1/README.md

 # mangal-api

 This repository contains the files necessary to add tha `mangal` API to your `django` project.
 Up-to-date versions of `django` and `django-tastypie` are required.

+## Authorisation classes

+The application adds two custom authorization classes: `MangalAuthorization` and `UserAuthorization`, respectively to access the objects stored in the databases, and to interact with the database users.

+## Installation

 In the `urls.py` file of your application, add: